fbpx Skip to main content

 From the early stallion influence of sires like Little Peppy and Tanquery Gin, to the strong mare lines still impacting the Western performance industry today.
 The Four Sixes, always at the forefront of the industry, breeds for an all-around useful horse that not only looks the part but has stamina, performs at the top level and is an exemplary example of the breed.

-Many of the stallions are owned by other people, but managed by the Sixes, and many outside mares come and go.
-Modern technology allows for semen to be shipped, cooled, or frozen, to almost anywhere in the country, or even the world.
+Many of the stallions are owned by other people but managed by the Sixes, and many outside mares come and go.
+Modern technology allows semen to be shipped, cooled, or frozen to almost anywhere in the country or even the world.
 A full line-up of veterinary services is also available to the general horse-owning public.

 For more than 100 years, Four Sixes Quarter Horses have been carefully bred to have cow sense, speed, gentleness, correct conformation, and good looks.
 Some are kept for use on the ranch, others are trained for racing or performance competition, and some of the best are regularly consigned to several of the most prestigious auction sales in the United States, including the annual Return to the Remuda Sale hosted each Fall at the Four Sixes Ranch in Guthrie, Texas.